pl3onasm/Programming-fundamentals/Program-proofs/Exercises/README.md

 <br/>

-For selected exercises, two different Dafny solutions are provided when the additional formalization is useful, instructive, or illustrates an interesting proof technique.
-PC-style solutions remain the default wherever applicable, because they closely reflect the method taught in the *Program Correctness* course.
-The two styles serve complementary purposes.
+For selected exercises, two different Dafny solutions are provided.
+These two styles serve complementary purposes.
 The PC-style solutions emphasize how correct programs are derived, while the formal solutions show how the complete correctness argument can be expressed and checked in Dafny.

 <br/>